Japanese embassy hostage crisis

-Foreign female hostages were released during the first night and most foreigners left after five days of constant death threats.
-After being held hostage for 126 days, the remaining dignitaries were freed on 22 April 1997, in a raid by Peruvian Armed Forces commandos, during which one hostage, two commandos, and all the MRTA militants were killed.
+Foreign female hostages were released during the first night and most foreigners were let go after five days of constant death threats.
+After being held hostage for 126 days, the remaining 72 dignitaries, which included then Japanese ambassador Morihisa Aoki, were freed on 22 April 1997, in a raid by Peruvian Armed Forces commandos, during which one hostage, two commandos, and all the MRTA militants were killed.
 The operation was perceived by most Peruvians to be a great success, and it gained worldwide media attention.
 President Alberto Fujimori initially received much credit for saving the lives of the hostages.

 Reports later emerged alleging that a number of the insurgents were summarily executed after surrendering.
 Japanese diplomat Hidetaka Ogura testified that three of the rebels were tortured.
 Two of the commandos maintained that they saw Eduardo "Tito" Cruz alive and in custody before he was found with a bullet wound in his neck.
 These findings prompted civil suits against military officers by the relatives of dead militants.
 In 2005, the Attorney General's office in Peru allowed the charges and hearings were ordered.
 After public outcry, all charges were dropped; however, further investigations were referred to the Inter-American Court of Human Rights.
 It ruled in 2015 that Cruz had been the victim of an extrajudicial killing and that the Peruvian government violated international law.
 The court also named 25-year-old Victor Peceros and 17-year-old Herma Meléndez as victims deprived of their human rights.

 Hostage crisis

+On the night of 17 December 1996, a party was held at the Japanese ambassador's residence in San Isidro District, Lima, Peru.
+The event was headed by ambassador Morihisa Aoki and commemorated the birthday of Emperor Akihito of Japan.
+In parallel, a group of 14 members of the Túpac Amaru Revolutionary Movement (MRTA) led by Néstor Cerpa Cartolini—formally the "Edgar Sánchez Command"—prepared to execute their plan, nicknamed "Operation Torre Condesú."
+The date had been carefully chosen by the group due to the number of important guests attending.